 - And, of course, a great Netflix snack 😉

-Indulge in a little baking therapy even if you're at high altitude with this peanut butter cookie recipe!
+Indulge in a little baking therapy while getting some healthy whole grains with this peanut butter cookie recipe!
 After we make the cookie batter, we'll roll out the cookies into balls, flatten them with the bottom of a glass, and then give them a quick bake in the oven.
 Simple as that!

 - Unsalted butter -- if you don't have unsalted butter you can use salted, just reduce the salt in the rest of the recipe to 1/4 teaspoon